TimRosener/ODStepper/README.md

 ## License

-This library is released under the MIT License.
-See LICENSE file for details.
+This library is released under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+- **Free for non-commercial use**
+- **Commercial use requires a license** - Contact tim@rosener.com
+- You must give appropriate credit
+- You may adapt and build upon this work

+See LICENSE file for full details.

+**Note**: FastAccelStepper (the underlying library) is MIT licensed.
+The non-commercial restriction applies only to the ODStepper wrapper code.

 ## Contributing